Rydklvr/homepage/content/posts/working-from-home.md

 date: 2020-10-08T21:07:02+01:00
 draft: false
 tags:
-    - General
+    - general
-    - Ways of working
+    - ways of working
-    - Working from home
+    - working from home
 ---

 Like most software people in the UK, I've been working from home since March.